BloomTech-Labs/ds/docs/planning.md

 Plans can be flexible and iterative.
 We don't expect DS students to stick to your original plan — but we do expect you to make one.
 [President Eisenhower is famously quoted:](https://quoteinvestigator.com/2017/11/18/planning/) _"In preparing for battle I have always found that plans are useless, but planning is indispensable."_ This is true of DS too!

-For the **Technical Research** and **Architecture** sections of the PVD, explore some options and make some initoial hypotheses.
-But you will be doing technical research and making architecture decisions all throughout your time in Labs.
+For the **Technical Research** and **Architecture** sections of the PVD, explore some options and make some initial hypotheses.
+But you'll be doing technical research and making architecture decisions all throughout your time in Labs.
 You do not need to finalize these during the Planning phase.

 ## Identify user problems that DS can help solve